steamwebapi/steam-inventory-next.js/README.md

 ## Live here
 https://inventory.steamwebapi.com

+## Todos & Wishes (Feel free to contribute)
+- Add History of last crawled Inventories with MonogoDB or something else
+- Better SEO for all
+- Better Mobile Support
+- Inspect Items in Inventory

 ## You can also use the API
 Just go to www.steamwebapi.com and use the API for free.